SanniM3/SanniM3.github.io/blog/attention_1.md

 For a LLaMA-like model (h = 32, d = 128, n = 4096), this comes out to roughly **134 MB per layer**.
 With 32 layers, that’s more than **4 GB** just for the KV cache.

 This is why inference is often memory-bound before it is compute-bound.
-It’s also why techniques like Multi-Query Attention, Grouped-Query Attention, and PagedAttention exist at all—they dramatically shrink the KV cache footprint and make inference feasible on real hardware.
+It’s also why techniques like Multi-Query Attention, Grouped-Query Attention, and PagedAttention exist at all - they dramatically shrink the KV cache footprint and make inference feasible on real hardware.

 We will dig into these methods in **Article 2**.